 Janet Reid (Co-opted) from 01.09.2019 - 31.08.2023

 Nikki Etienne (Head Teacher) from 01.09.2019 - 31.08.2023

 The overarching work of the governors is conducted by meetings of the full Governing Body which are held at least once each term.
 In addition to the full Governing Body, the work of the Governing body is shared between three committees, each with a specific responsibility;

-Resources: which monitors how the school spends its money and how it looks after the school, pre-school and Children Centres premises.
+Resources: which monitors how the school spends its money and how it looks after the school, and pre-school premises.
 This committee is also responsible for personnel matters.

 The current membership of the Resources committee is: